My homily, as preached last Sunday, January 22nd at the church of St. Cecilia in Wisconsin Dells, WI

 Today I was able to live the unity of Jesus and Mary in a particular way.

-I celebrated the Mass of Ash Wednesday at the altar of the chapel in the Monster of the Holy Rosary, which houses the icon L’Advocata of Mary.
+I celebrated the Mass of Ash Wednesday at the altar of the chapel in the Most of the Holy Rosary, which houses the icon L’Advvocata of Mary.
 To raise the Sacred Host and Chalice is the greatest of act of glory that can be given to God.

 To look into the eyes of the Virgin Mary does nothing but nourish and magnify that glory in one’s heart.
 Look at her and she will have you look at Him.
 Do you have trouble with your resolutions?
 She will help.
 Is the fire of your faith cold, she will breathe on it – wherever she is the HOLY SPIRIT is right there too (Annunciation & Pentecost anyone?)!